 Remo, when did your interest in nature photography start and what was the motivating factor behind it?

 I have always been interested in photography.
 The magic correlation between lights and shadows, the anticipation and excitement of finding the right moment to picture an object.
 I started with taking shots of people, landscapes and sport.
 But the affection for nature gradually paved a way to become more focused on nature and eventually that’s exactly what happened.

 My deeper interest was prompted more than ten years ago, when I borrowed my dad’s old Zenit-E film camera.
 After the first experiments I also bought a second-hand tele-objective, and that’s when I started to zoom in on birds and animals as well.
 Unfortunately this tele-objective had a fixed f8 lenses, hence it was only suited for bright days with lots of light.

 Nevertheless, I did try to take photos even in cloudy conditions, but the perfect quality just wasn’t there.
 In the beginning of 2005 I decided that the time was ripe to purchase a special digital mirror camera.
-The purchase advanced the quailty of my work immensely and from that point onwards I focused on photographing nature.
+The purchase advanced the quality of my work immensely and from that point onward I focused on photographing nature.
 I didn’t need to count the cost of each take anymore and at the same time it also encouraged me to experiment more.

 How tough is the competition, compared to other fields of photography?

 Competition is pretty tight, but as the saying goes – “there’s always room left on the top”.
 On these days, pretty much everyone can afford to buy a good equipment, which is why taking photos in nature is hugely popular.

 On the other hand, it’s not important at all what camera or equipment you are using, if in the end, your eyes are missing out on something remarkable – the main thing is to know your subject, take a notice of a right setting, spot the right scene and angle, and then decide how to approach and shoot..